 As a general rule, don’t buy these unless it’s the only thing you can get, as this style is far less durable and versatile than individual panniers and rack mounts.

 In terms of construction and material, there are two main categories: fully waterproof and semi- or non-waterproof.

 Some people get hung up on the colour of the material.
-There’s an argument that black waterproof panniers in sunny climates will cook your belongings slightly faster than white ones.
-Similarly, some people think high‐visibility panniers are better for safety.
+There’s an argument that black waterproof panniers in sunny climates will heat your belongings more than white ones.
+Similarly, some people think high-visibility panniers are better for safety.

 Personally, I don’t believe there’s much practical difference: If it’s hot, it’s hot, and you – the rider – should always be more visible than your panniers.
 So from my point of view, feel free to choose whatever colour or design you like.

 In short, there’s a lot of variety out there.
 There are, however, a few specific makes and models of bicycle pannier that have proven themselves over many decades on very long and demanding tours.

 We’ll start, however, by looking at basic, budget-friendly panniers, and work our way up to durable and hard-wearing panniers capable of withstanding years of constant daily use.

 For the most ultra-low-budget of trips, you are very welcome to stop reading this article, take whatever cheap/free second-hand panniers you can find on eBay*, Freecycle, Gumtree, etc, add a basic sewing kit, a roll of Gaffa Tape, some cable ties and a few plastic carrier bags, and leave.

 Conclusion: you’ll be fine, and you’ll save a month or two’s food budget in the process.